ArbitrumFoundation/docs/docs/partials/_constitution-content-partial.md

+<p>This document lays out the Amended Constitution of the ArbitrumDAO.
+The original Constitution of
-<p>This Constitution of the ArbitrumDAO takes effect on the date upon which AIP-1 is posted, located at <a href="https://forum.arbitrum.foundation/t/aip-1-arbitrum-improvement-proposal-framework/30">https://forum.arbitrum.foundation/t/aip-1-arbitrum-improvement-proposal-framework/30</a>.</p>
+the ArbitrumDAO took effect on the date upon which AIP-1 was posted, located at <a href="https://forum.arbitrum.foundation/t/aip-1-arbitrum-improvement-proposal-framework/30">https://forum.arbitrum.foundation/t/aip-1-arbitrum-improvement-proposal-framework/30</a>.</p>
 <p>Some of the rules and procedures of this Constitution will be enforced directly by smart contracts on a blockchain, and some will not.
 All rules are equally binding.
 Actions taken under this Constitution may be on-chain or off-chain actions.
 On-chain actions are those that are actuated directly by the governance smart contracts of the DAO as transactions on a blockchain.
 Off-chain actions are those that are actuated by other means.</p>
 <p>This Constitution also includes some &quot;recommended guidelines&quot; which are non-binding but strongly recommended as good governance practice.</p>
-<p>This Constitution describes the procedures by which it may be amended.
-For more information regarding the governance framework of the ArbitrumDAO and Arbitrum Foundation, please see AIP-1.</p>
+<p>This Constitution describes the procedures by which it may be amended and lays out the governance framework of the ArbitrumDAO and The Arbitrum Foundation.</p>
 <p><strong>Definitions</strong>:</p>
 <ul>
     <li><strong>AIP</strong>: An Arbitrum Improvement Proposal</li>
-    <li><strong>AIP-1</strong>: Arbitrum Improvement Proposal - 1: Arbitrum Proposal Framework</li>
     <li><strong>ArbitrumDAO-governed chains</strong>: The Arbitrum One and Arbitrum Nova chains and any additional chains authorized by the ArbitrumDAO</li>
-    <li><strong>DAO Treasury</strong>: All $ARB tokens held in a governance smart contract governed directly by the ArbitrumDAO and The Arbitrum Foundation via on-chain voting mechanisms.</li>
+    <li><strong>DAO Treasury</strong>: All $ARB tokens held in a governance smart contract governed directly by the ArbitrumDAO and/or the Security Council of The Arbitrum Foundation via on-chain voting mechanisms.</li>
     <li><strong>Governed Chains</strong>: Any ArbitrumDAO-approved chains that are governed by the $ARB token</li>
     <li><strong>Non-Governed Chains</strong>: Any ArbitrumDAO-approved chains that are not governed by the $ARB token</li>
     <li><strong>Votable Tokens</strong>: All $ARB tokens in existence, excluding any tokens held by The Arbitrum Foundation and any unclaimed airdrops</li>
 </ul>
 <h3 id="section-1-chain-ownership-">Section 1: Chain &quot;ownership&quot;</h3>
 <p>This Constitution describes the decision-making framework for the ArbitrumDAO governance and/or authorization of the ArbitrumDAO-approved chains.
 The DAO may authorize the creation of additional Layer-2 chains that settle to Ethereum using the Arbitrum technology, but each such additional Layer-2 chain must be authorized by a corresponding AIP (i.e., no more than one chain may be authorized in each AIP).
-Any chain that is so authorized may be governed by the $ARB token and this Constitution and the procedures as described in AIP-1, in which case, such chain would be deemed a Governed Chain.
+Any chain that is so authorized may be governed by the $ARB token and this Constitution, in which case, such chain would be deemed a Governed Chain.
 Any chain that is authorized but not governed by the $ARB token will be deemed a Non-Governed Chain.
 For the avoidance of doubt, any ArbitrumDAO-approved chain (whether a Governed Chain or a Non-Governed Chain) must settle to or on Ethereum.
 Chains utilizing Arbitrum technology that settle to or on ArbitrumDAO-approved chains (i.e., as “layer 3s”) do not require ArbitrumDAO authorization.</p>
 <p>The Arbitrum protocol allows each chain to have one or more &quot;chain owners&quot; who have the power to take administrative actions that change a chain&#39;s core protocol and code and/or alter any of its core parameters.
 The &quot;chain owner&quot; will also have the power to upgrade certain associated Layer 1 contracts.
 The &quot;chain owner&quot; will control affordances on the chain such as updating the contract implementation of any of Arbitrum&#39;s core protocol <a href="https://developer.arbitrum.io/useful-addresses">Transparent Upgradeable Proxy contracts</a>, and adjusting system parameters via, e.g., setter methods in the <a href="https://github.com/OffchainLabs/nitro/blob/master/contracts/src/precompiles/ArbOwner.sol">ArbOwner</a> precompile.</p>
 <p>With the $ARB token generation event and subsequent creation of the ArbitrumDAO having occurred, &quot;owner&quot; privileges on both the Arbitrum One and Arbitrum Nova chains have been given to both the ArbitrumDAO and the Security Council of The Arbitrum Foundation.</p>
 <h3 id="section-2-dao-proposals-and-voting-procedures">Section 2: DAO Proposals and Voting Procedures</h3>